 - 2/3 pound Sockeye salmon filet skin and bones removed

-- 1 poblano pepper veins and seeds removed, rough chopped
+- 1 medium poblano pepper veins and seeds removed, rough chopped

 - 1/2 cup pepper jack cheese shredded

 - 1 medium sweet onion sliced thick

 - 1/4 teaspoon New Mexico Chile Powder or Ancho – optional

 - 2 hamburger buns toasted